Skip to main content

 Find a course

-How to apply for an undergraduate course
+How do I apply for an undergraduate course at Reading?

 Browse our undergraduate courses and identify which ones you'd like to apply for.
-Make sure to check your course's entry requirements before you apply.

 As part of your application, you'll be asked to submit a personal statement to support your application.
 This is your opportunity to tell us more about why you want to study the course and what interests, skills and experience you have that demonstrate your passion for the subject.